What Every Woman Should Know about Menopause

-Menopause is a natural phase of life that is often described as puberty in reverse or as the change.
+Menopause is a natural phase of life and a universal experience that every woman goes through, just like puberty.
 During menopause a woman’s ovaries stop producing eggs, which results in falling levels of the hormones estrogen and progesterone.
-Menopause is a continuum that includes three important stages that will last between one-third to one-half of an average woman’s life: perimenopause, menopause and postmenopause.
+A woman has reached menopause when she is period free for 12 months.
+Menopause is a continuum that includes three stages: perimenopause, menopause and postmenopause.
+A woman will be in a menopausal state for one third to one half of her life.

 Stages of Menopause